 These issues are explained with the use of practical examples involving common business structures (including companies, partnerships and trusts).

-Paul is a Partner at Minter Ellison and practises in all areas of taxation law, with a particular focus on CGT, business structures, GST and stamp duty.
-Paul is a member of the Institute's SA Technical Resource Committee, and represents that committee on RevenueSA's SA State Taxes Liaison Group.
-He is also a member of the Institute's national Not-for-profit Technical Committee, and until recently represented that committee on the ATO's Not-for-Profit Advisory Group.
-He is also an active member of the Taxation Committee of the Law Council of Australia.
-Current at 27 January 2016
+Paul Ingram FTIA is a Partner of Minter Ellison and practises in all areas of taxation law, but with a particular focus on CGT, business structures, GST and stamp duty.
+Paul is a member of the National Technical CGT subcommittee, the Taxation Committee of the Law Council of Australia, and represents that committee on RevenueSA's Liaison Group.

 Click here to expand/collapse more articles by Paul INGRAM.